20+ OpenClaw Use Cases: Real Examples That Actually Work (2026)

 YouTube Content Pipeline

-The problem: As a daily YouTube creator, finding fresh, timely video ideas across the web and X/Twitter is time-consuming.
-Tracking what you have already covered prevents duplicates.
+The problem: As a daily creator, finding fresh video ideas across the web and X/Twitter is time-consuming.
+Tracking past coverage prevents duplicates but adds overhead.

-How it works: An hourly cron job scans breaking news (web + X/Twitter) and pitches video ideas to a Telegram topic.
-But the clever part is deduplication: the agent maintains a 90-day video catalog with view counts and topic analysis, plus a SQLite database with vector embeddings for every past pitch.
-So you never get pitched the same idea twice, even if it is phrased differently.
+How it works: An hourly cron job scans breaking news and pitches video ideas to a Telegram topic.
+The clever part is deduplication: the agent maintains a 90-day video catalog with view counts and a SQLite database with vector embeddings for every past pitch.
+You never get pitched the same idea twice, even when phrased differently.

 CREATE TABLE pitches (